Iconic Stourhead House gets cutting edge heating system

 The new biomass system is fuelled by locally sourced, sustainably grown wood which will be supplied and chipped ready for use by local suppliers.
 The long term objective will better this still, as the Stourhead Estate readies itself to supply their own wood chip.

-The successful completion of the project marks another key milestone in the our £33 million investment programme in renewable energy, supported by green energy partner Good Energy.
+The successful completion of the project marks another key milestone in the our £33 million investment programme in renewable energy.

 Patrick Begg, our rural enterprises director, said: “Nationally we’ve got an ambitious target to generate 50% of our energy needs from renewable sources by 2020.
 The switch to wood chip in Stourhead House will contribute 1% towards meeting this challenge”.